allella/jimmy-craigslist/README.md

 ## Disclaimer
 [Craigstlist's terms of use](https://www.craigslist.org/about/terms.of.use) prohibit scraper, bots, etc.  However, Craiglist provides RSS feeds, therefore expecting and endorsing the use of RSS readers.
-This code is effectively a personal RSS reader which you can use to save a copy of RSS data.
+This code is effectively a personal RSS reader which saves a copy of RSS data and allows real RSS readers (AOL Reader, Feedly, Digg Reader) to consume your personal copies.

 ## Why You Would Care

-Nowadays, Craigslist RSS doesn't work with most popular RSS Readers like AOL Reader, Feedly, Digg Reader.
+Nowadays, Craigslist RSS doesn't work with most popular RSS Readers.

 Any service which is widely used results in a high volume of requests going to Craigslist.
 They don't like the volume and block and blacklist those services' requesting IP addresses.